 These are our top two picks for Easter skiing, but you can find even more in our blog 'Where to Ski in Norway at Easter'.

-Where to Stay in Gausta at Easter
+Where to stay in Myrkdalen

-Geilo - Best for Families with Young Kids
+Geilo - best for families with young kids

 If you have a young family or nervous first-timers in your group, the last thing you'll want on an Easter break is to feel stressed out on the slopes.
 None of that comes into the equation in Geilo.
 Its world-class ski school, gentle runs, friendly English-speaking locals and family-focussed hotels offer a warm welcome to the world of skiing for parents and children alike.

-Where to Stay in Geilo at Easter
+Where to stay in Geilo at Easter

 What our customers say about Geilo at Easter

 "Lovely laid back resort with plenty of different slopes and activities to explore from husky rides, ice fishing and of course skiing!!!
-We went in April and had endless sunshine and blue skies and still lots of snow to ski on!"
-Ruth Beesley
+We went in April and had endless sunshine and blue skies and still lots of snow to ski on!" - Ruth Beesley

 "Geilo is a perfect family friendly resort.
-No life queues even over the Easter week and wonderful quiet runs."
-Julia Scarth
+No life queues even over the Easter week and wonderful quiet runs." - Julia Scarth

 When it comes to Norwegian resorts with great late-season snow, Norefjell tops the lot.
 It's usually one of the last resorts to close, with snow sticking around until late April.
-Two of our team skied there with their families in mid-April 2023 and their only complaint was too much snow!
+Two of our team skied there with their families back in mid-April 2023, and their only complaint was too much snow!

 With mostly green, blue and red slopes, Norefjell is undoubtedly best for beginners and intermediates.
 But there are still some long and steep blacks and some exciting off-piste areas to challenge the hardiest skiers and snowboarders.